21 things to do this autumn for adults

 The terracotta tiles inside and outside the Museum include design elements drawn from natural history.
 The eastern side shows extinct species, while the western displays living zoological species.
 Learn more about the Museum's architecture on a Members-only welcome tour.

-Ride through the Earth in the Red Zone (don't miss the Stegosaurus on your way - it's the most complete skeleton ever found).
+Ride through Earth in the Red Zone, and don't miss the Stegosaurus on your way - it's the most complete skeleton of its species ever found.

-The mummies may be in Bloomsbury, but we've got a T. rex, Stegosaurus, Iguanodon and Triceratops - and there's plenty more roar where they came from.
-Permanent, free
+The mummies may be in Bloomsbury, but we've got a T. rex, a Stegosaurus, a Mantellisaurus and a Triceratop skull - and there's plenty more roar where they came from.

 Crime drama lovers, this one's for you.
 If you always know whodunit before the cops, why not put your forensic skills to the test?
 Solve a gruesome murder by figuring out time of death using bugs, analyse fingerprints and decode blood splatter patterns.